Central Kurdish: Verbs

 Note in the example above that the clitics attaching to the objects are otherwise interpreted as possessive pronouns.
 The combination "name-m" therefore is translated as "my letter" in isolation, "name-t" as "your letter", and so on.

 The agent affix is a clitic that must attach to a preceding word/morpheme.
 If the verb phrase has words other than the verb itself (as in the above example), it attaches to first word in the verb phrase.
 If no such pre-verbal matter exists, it attaches to the first morpheme of the verb.
 In the progressive past, for example, where the aspect marker "de" precedes the verb stem, the clitic attaches to "de".

-Hewlêrî Kurdish

-Hewlêrî Kurdish or Hawleri (Hewlêrî, هەولێری) is a regional dialect of Kurdish spoken primarily in Erbil, the capital of the Kurdistan Region, and in some of its surrounding areas.
-Hewlêrî is spoken not only by its Kurdish inhabitants but also by other ethnic communities residing in the city, including Turkmen and Assyrians.
-Hewlêrî has many characteristics that distinguish it from other Kurdish dialects and has had an impact on shaping the standard Sorani dialect.

-Pronunciation and Phonology

-Differing from standard Central Kurdish, Hewlêrî displays several noteworthy phonetic differences.
-One prominent contrast is observed in the pronunciation of the letter "ڵ/ll".
-While in most Central Kurdish dialects, this sound is pronounced as /ɫ/, in Hewlêrî it is typically pronounced as /ɾ/ or /l/.

-In the Hewlêrî Kurdish spoken in Erbil, further phonetic changes are evident.
-Notably, there's a shift observed from "û" to "î" and "w" to "f".
-For instance, "șûtî" transforms into "şiftî," while "mizgewt" changes to "mizgeft."
-These phonetic alterations are commonly found in both Hewlêrî and the Kurmanji dialect.

-Grammar and Syntax

-Apart from its phonetic distinctions, the subdialect encompasses several unique grammatical and syntactic characteristics.
-Unlike standard Sorani but similar to Kurmanji, Hewlêrî Kurdish employs oblique case and utilizes different personal pronouns.
-Another feature of the dialect is the use of the suffix "ek/ەک" instead of the standard "êk\ێک."